dspeterson/dory/doc/detailed_config.md

                 <!-- Set 500 milliseconds max batching delay.
 Here, you must
                      specify integer values directly rather than using syntax such as "10k".
-Specifying "disable" for this setting is not recommended, since it can cause Bruce to batch a message indefinitely if not enough other messages arrive to exceed one of the other two batching thresholds below.
+Specifying "disable" for this setting is not recommended, since it can cause Dory to batch a message indefinitely if not enough other messages arrive to exceed one of the other two batching thresholds below.
                   -->